gohugoio/hugo/content/content-management/front-matter.md

 ## Ordering Content Through Front Matter

-Assigning a specific `weight` in the front matter of individual content allows finer control over sorting of content in lists.
-The convention of [`<TAXONOMY>_weight`][taxweight] allows for ordering of content within a taxonomy.
-See [Hugo's multiple ordering methods][ordering] to find out how to use `weight` in your templates.
+You can assign content-specific `weight` in the front matter of your content.
+These values are especially useful for [ordering][ordering] in list views.
+You can use `weight` for ordering of content and the convention of [`<TAXONOMY>_weight`][taxweight] for ordering content within a taxonomy.
+See [Ordering and Grouping Hugo Lists][] to see how `weight` can be used to organize your content in list views.

 ## Overriding Global Blackfriday Configuration